The Early Paleocene Turtle Mountain microflora

-We thank Jim Bamburak from the MB Geological Survey and both Dr. Rong-Yu Li and Peter Adamo (BU Geology Dept.) for their assistance in finding the coals in outcrop, and the BU Palaeobotany classes of 2005, 2007 (especially Carlos, Melissa and Pablo for cutting the creek-bank section, and Alix and Jessica for recording the log), and the class of 2009.
+We thank Jim Bamburak formerly of the MB Geological Survey and both Dr. Rong-Yu Li and Peter Adamo (BU Geology Dept.) for their assistance in finding the coals in outcrop, and the BU Palaeobotany classes of 2005, 2007, and the class of 2009.
 Initial pollen counts were provided by Sweet (2005) and K. Stouffer (unpubl.), the latter during a NSERC USRA project with Dr. Greenwood in 2008.
+The palynoflora of the section was thoroughly documented by Nidhi Patel for her Honours thesis in Biology at BU.
 Pollen photography was by C.L.
 Greenwood, Palynology Research Assistant in the BU Environmental Science Laboratories.

 Examples of fossil moss and pteridophyte spores, gymnosperm pollen and angiosperm pollen from the Goodlands Mbr, Turtle Mtn Fm, MB.